lmichael107/CogSci18_ScalableComputing/index.md

   And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

-Registration is required and will be available here starting May 7, 2018 at 5:00pm.
+Registration is required and will be available here starting May 9, 2018 at 5 pm.
 Make sure to read all details below before registering and to choose appropriately between UW-Madison's Data Carpentry and Software Carpentry workshops.

 {% comment %}
   EVENTBRITE